Lotteries in the United States

 In the United States, lotteries are run by 48 jurisdictions: 45 states plus the District of Columbia, Puerto Rico, and the U.S. Virgin Islands.

 Lotteries are subject to the laws of and operated independently by each jurisdiction, and there is no national lottery organization.
 However, consortiums of state lotteries jointly organize games spanning larger geographical footprints, which in turn, carry larger jackpots.
 Two major lottery games, Mega Millions and Powerball, are both offered in nearly all jurisdictions that operate lotteries, and serve as de facto national lotteries.

-In fiscal 2018, Americans spent $77.7 billion on various lotteries, up about $5 billion from 2017.
+In fiscal 2018, Americans spent $77.7 billion on various lotteries, up by about $5 billion from 2017.